 A second student residence, intended for returning and senior students, provides suites of 6 bedrooms.
 Applicants to this residence must have completed a minimum of 24 credits or have been admitted as a mature student.
 Meal plans offered through food services are optional.

 Students who have special dietary needs may be eligible to apply for the new residence upon approval by the Student Life Office.
 A written request is required.

 In general, the residence is available for full-time students only.
-Any requests for exceptions to this policy must be submitted, in writing, to the Dean of Students for review.
+Any requests for exceptions to this policy must be submitted, in writing, to the Vice President of Student Life and Campus Ministry or the Residence Director.

-On-campus housing is offered on a first-come, firstserved basis.
+On-campus housing is offered on a first-come, first-served basis.
 Students are encouraged to apply early.

 Application forms and further information are available from the Student Life Office or on the King's website at www.kingsu.ca (click prospective students, then Residence Life).

-See page 25 for occupancy and food costs.
+See page 26 for occupancy and food costs.